lyteword/chspurgeon-tod/volume-7/psalm-141.md

 **Verse 5.** *It shall be a kindness.*

-1\.It is a kindness *reducere errarvin*, to bring back the wandering.
+1\.
+It is a kindness *reducere errarvin*, to bring back the wandering.

 2\. *Senate cegrotum*, to recover the sick.